-- Global Health investments protect U.S. security: Preventing infectious diseases overseas protects Americans at home and abroad, and USG funding for immunization activities helps nations build strong health systems to more efficiently respond to disease outbreaks, such as the Ebola crisis, Zika outbreak, and new emerging diseases. - A healthy country is a stable country: Disease outbreaks disrupt country economies, jeopardizing trade and investment opportunities. - High return on investment: On average, every \$1 invested in immunization produces \$44 in savings in healthcare costs, lost wages, and productivity due to illness a global health best-buy!
-Funding Gavi with \$290 million for FY18 will contribute to an estimated 9.2 million children immunized in 2018, leading to 164,000 lives saved and \$2.7 billion in additional economic savings from averted costs of death, disability, and health care. - It's the Right Thing to Do: Supporting global vaccines is part of our national character and a moral obligation.
-We cannot turn our backs when children die from preventable diseases.
+- Global Health investments protect U.S. security: Preventing infectious diseases overseas protects Americans at home and abroad, and USG funding for immunization activities helps nations build strong health systems to more efficiently respond to disease outbreaks, such as Ebola, Zika, and other emerging pathogens. - Global measles outbreaks are on the rise: Cases are resurging in Madagascar and the Philippines while reaching a two-decade high in European countries like France, Greece, and Italy.
+An ongoing outbreak in Venezuela has resulted in 6,400 cases, spilling into neighboring countries and jeopardizing South America's elimination status. - A healthy country is a stable country: Disease outbreaks disrupt national economies, jeopardizing international trade and investment opportunities. - High return on investment: On average, every \$1 invested in immunization produces \$44 in savings in healthcare costs, lost wages, and lost productivity due to illness a global health best-buy!
+Funding Gavi with \$290 million for FY19 will contribute to an estimated 9.2 million children immunized in 2018, leading to 164,000 lives saved and \$2.7 billion in additional economic savings from averted costs of death, disability, and health care. - It's the Right Thing to Do: Supporting global vaccines is part of our national character and a moral obligation.
+We cannot turn our backs when children die needlessly from preventable diseases.

-More Vaccine Success Stories!
+Vaccine Success Stories

-- 30 years ago, polio cases appeared in 125 countries across the globe, but now only three countries Pakistan, Afghanistan, and Nigeria have active transmission.
+- 30 years ago polio cases appeared in 125 countries across the globe, but now only two countries Pakistan and Afghanistan have active transmission.
 Nigeria has not had a case of wild polio since Sept.
-2016. - Since 2000, the measles vaccine has prevented 20.3 million deaths and reduced measles-related deaths by 79%.
-Measles has now been eliminated from the Americas region. - Since 2007, GAVI has supported the pneumococcal vaccine in over 58 countries, immunizing over 109 million children and preventing over half a million child deaths.
+2016. - Since 2000, the measles vaccine has prevented over 21 million deaths, an 84% reduction in lives lost to the disease. - Since 2007, GAVI has supported the pneumococcal vaccine in over 58 countries, immunizing over 109 million children and preventing over half a million child deaths.

-Section IV: The 'Ask'
+SECTION IV: THE 'ASK'

-- 1. For Fiscal Year 2019, fully fund U.S. government global vaccine activities: - \$235 million for Polio eradication, including: - \$176 million for CDC through the Labor-HHS Appropriations Subcommittee - \$59 million for USAID through the State and Foreign Operations (SFOPS) Appropriations Subcomm. - \$50 million for CDC measles elimination through Labor-HHS Appropriations Subcommittee - \$290 million for Gavi, the Vaccine Alliance, through SFOPS - \$132.5 million for UNICEF, through SFOPS - 2.
-Speak out in Congress in support of critical global health and global vaccine programs: - [House Members ONLY]: Please join the Global Health Caucus (Contact info in FAQs above) - Ask the member/staffer about global health interests, and what kind of activities they engage in (statements for the Congressional Record, spoken on the chamber floor, events in-district, etc.?)
+- 1. For Fiscal Year 2020, fully fund U.S. government global vaccine activities: - \$233 million for Polio eradication (level funding from FY18/FY19), including: - \$176 million for CDC through the Labor-HHS Appropriations Subcommittee - o \$59 million for USAID through the State and Foreign Operations (SFOPS) Approps.
+Subcomm. - \$50 million (level funding from FY19 for CDC measles elimination through Labor-HHS Approps.
+Subcomm. - \$290 million (\$15M increase over FY18 levels) for Gavi, the Vaccine Alliance, through SFOPS - \$132.5 million (level funding from FY18) for UNICEF, through SFOPS - 2.
+Speak out in Congress and at home in support of critical global health and global vaccine programs: - Ask the member/staffer about global health interests, and what kind of activities they engage in (statements for the Congressional Record, speaking on the chamber floor, speaking engagements in DC, events indistrict, etc.?)
 [Note their level of interest for follow-up by the Shot@Life team]